pslustig/galaxywrap/README.rst

 ===========
 |travis| |maintainability| |testcoverage|

-`Galaxywrap` is a galfit wrapper for pythonn
+`Galaxywrap` is a galfit wrapper for python

 Installation
 ------------